 If you're shopping for an engagement ring, you might be feeling a bit overwhelmed.
 After all, there are essential decisions to make, not the least of which is how much to spend.
 You also have to decide whether you prefer a1-carat Tiffany solitaire or perhaps a halo setting or other ring style.

-There is also an abundance of places to buy 1-carat diamond rings.
+There is also an abundance of places to buy a 1 carat diamond ring.
 However, we think it's faster and more convenient to shop online.
 You can compare prices and quality easily, and the upgrade policies are better.

 Although that may be true, it can still be overwhelming to figure out where to buy an engagement ring.
 After all, it can be challenging to know who to trust and what companies are reputable.